scylladb/care-pet/go/README.md

     * Closing connection 0
     {"code":404,"message":"path / was not found"}

 This is ok.
-If you see this JSON in the end with 404 it means everything works as expected.
+If you see this JSON in the end with 404, it means everything works as expected.
 To read an owner data you can use saved `owner_id` as follows:

     $ curl -v http://127.0.0.1:8000/api/owner/{owner_id}

-    for example:
+For example:

     $ curl http://127.0.0.1:8000/api/owner/a05fd0df-0f97-4eec-a211-cad28a6e5360

-    expected result:
+Expected result:

     {"address":"home","name":"gmwjgsap","owner_id":"a05fd0df-0f97-4eec-a211-cad28a6e5360"}